mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 - Map size is now synced to the size of the Metal view
 - The `easeTo/flyTo` APIs return non-optional cancelable token.
 - The following `GeoJsonSource` cluster APIs now return `Cancelable`: `getGeoJsonClusterLeaves`, `getGeoJsonClusterChildren`, `getGeoJsonClusterExpansionZoom`.
-- `TilesetDescriptorOptions` and `TilesetDescriptorOptionsForTilesets` were merged for better usability.
-In v11 you can init `TilesetDescriptorOptions` with an optional array of `tilesets` stored as strings.

-## 6. Test Your App
+## 7. Test Your App

 Test your app thoroughly after making the changes to ensure everything is working as expected.

-## Conclusion
+## 8. Conclusion

 Following the above steps will help you migrate your app to the latest version of the Mapbox Maps SDK for Android.
 If you encounter any issues during the migration process, refer to the [Mapbox Maps SDK for iOS documentation](https://docs.mapbox.com/ios/maps/overview/) or reach out to the Mapbox support team for assistance.

+## Known Issues

+- When using styles with globe projection, such as Standard or Streets:
+    - the ``MapboxMap/camera(for:padding:bearing:pitch:)-1il0f`` and similar methods can return wrong camera options.
+    - the ``OverviewViewportState`` may focus the map camera incorrectly.